pratikchheda4/oura-sleep-ring/README.md

 * Due to a lack of data (~500 usable data points), the results of this analysis are less powerful.
 * I did not use other score metrics they provided such as 'rem_sleep_score' which is also not transparently calculated.
 Including features like this would defeat the purpose of the project.
 * Computation constraints did not allow me to do a wider randomized and grid parameter search.
+* The data only consists of 3 different peoples' data.
+It might not generalize well without a significant sample of the population.

 ### Improvements
 * Additional data would allow me to test more sophisticated algorithms like neural networks
 * Trying some boosting algorithms (i.e. gradient boosting, extreme gradient boosting)
+* Ensembling multiple models could help reduce variance and improve performance